garethr/garethr-logstash/README.md

 ## Credit

-This module is heavily based on work from [puppet-logstash](https://github.com/pkhamre/puppet-logstash)
+This module started out as a fork of [puppet-logstash](https://github.com/pkhamre/puppet-logstash)